Skip to main content

 What is system integration?

 System integration is the process of connecting different systems or applications so that they can share information and work in a coordinated manner.
-Integration allows data and processes to flow between systems, eliminating information silos and improving operational efficiency, and has the following objectives:
+Integration allows data and processes to flow between systems, eliminating information silos and improving operational efficiency, with the following objectives:

-- Centralization of information: unify data from different sources, facilitating analysis and decision-making;
+• Information centralization: unify data from different sources, making analysis and decision-making easier;

 How does system integration work in Hashdata?